 Those Blinding Blue Headlights

-I would love an article in the paper on those purplish headlights that some vehicles are sporting.
-The colour and glare are horrendous to an oncoming driver.
-It is hazardous to be driving because they are blinding and one automatically wants to take their eyes off the road or look to the side to avoid them.
+One of the more frequent vehicle equipment complaints that I receive is about headlight glare.
+I am told that they are horrendous to an oncoming driver and it is hazardous to be driving because they are blinding.
+Drivers want to take their eyes off the road or look to the side to avoid them.
 Are they legal?

-If you have a complaint about HID headlamps, Transport Canada is the government agency responsible.
+If you have a complaint about headlamps, Transport Canada is the government agency responsible.

 If you want to learn more about why headlamp modifications are dangerous, visit Daniel Stern Lighting.

 The AAA has tips for managing glare when driving at night.